-NJ Air National Guardsman took upskirt pictures in Utah, cops say
+NJ Air National Guardsman took upskirt pictures, cops say

 Grogan was dressed in civilian clothes in Benson's picture.

-Police went to Camp Williams where Grogan was training on June 11 and was taken into custody.
-During questioning by police he admitted to taking the pictures and taking pictures up the skirts of women in New Jersey, according to the warrant.
+Police went to Camp Williams where Grogan was training on June 11 and he was taken into custody.
+During questioning by police, he admitted to taking the pictures and taking pictures up the skirts of women in New Jersey, according to the warrant.

+New Jersey Guard spokesman Kryn Westhoven told New Jersey 101.5 said Grogan was training at the Utah National Guard's training site and sent home after the incident.
+He is still on active duty, according to Westhoven.

+"Obviously we have to wait to see what the outcome of the charges are before anything happens here.
+The command is aware of what happened and is looking into it," Westhoven said.

 Contact reporter Dan Alexander at Dan.Alexander@townsquaremedia.com or via Twitter @DanAlexanderNJ